grafalex82/ut88/README.md

 ## 64k Dynamic RAM

-The next proposed step in upgrading UT-88 computer was building a 64k dynamic RAM module ([schematics](doc/scans/UT38.djvu)).
-While the RAM module covers whole address space, special logic disables the dynamic RAM for `0xe000`-`0xefff`, and `0xf000`-`0xffff` address ranges (video RAM, and MonitorF RAM/ROM respectively).
-Thus actual dynamic RAM size is 56k.
+The upgrade to a 64k dynamic RAM module ([schematics](doc/scans/UT38.djvu)) significantly enhances UT-88 computer memory capabilities.
+While the RAM module covers the entire 64k address space, it includes special logic to disable the dynamic RAM for specific address ranges, such as `0xe000`-`0xefff` (video RAM) and `0xf000`-`0xffff` (reserved for Monitor F RAM/ROM).
+As a result, the effective dynamic RAM size is 56k.

-Additional RAM allows running programs in other address ranges.
-It is claimed that UT-88 is programmatically compatible with other computers in the same class (particularly Micro-80 and Radio-86RK), but this is true only partially.
-Programs that communicate with keyboard and display using the Monitor F functions will work as expected.
-Unfortunately most of the Radio-86RK programs write directly to the video memory (which is located at different address range), or even re-configure i8275 video controller used in 86RK (but not available for UT-88) for a different screen resolution.
-This makes almost all 86RK games pretty much incompatible.
+This additional RAM capacity opens up the possibility of running a wider range of programs on the UT-88.
+It is claimed that the UT-88 is programmatically compatible with other computers in the same class, particularly the Micro-80 and Radio-86RK.
+However, compatibility is only partial, as some programs designed for the Radio-86RK write directly to video memory or make use of the i8275 video controller (which is not available in the UT-88).
+These differences can result in incompatibility with many Radio-86RK games.

-Examples of Radio-86RK games that run on UT-88 are Treasure game ([Disassembly](doc/disassembly/klad.asm)), and 2048 game ([Disassembly](doc/disassembly/2048.asm)) which was (surprinsingly) developed recently.
+Nonetheless, there are examples of Radio-86RK games that can run on the UT-88, thanks to the compatibility provided by Monitor F functions.
+Programs that communicate with the keyboard and display using Monitor F functions will work as expected on the UT-88.
+For instance, Treasure game ([Disassembly](doc/disassembly/klad.asm)) and the more recently developed 2048 game ([Disassembly](doc/disassembly/2048.asm)) are two examples of Radio-86RK games that are compatible with the UT-88.

 ## ROM flasher addon

-One of the addons offered in the magazine was a ROM flasher - a i8255 based device that allows programming 573RF2 and 573RF5 2k ROM chips (both are claimed as Intel 2716 analogs).
+The magazine offered an interesting addon for the UT-88 computer, which was a ROM flasher.
+This device was designed to enable the programming of 573RF2 and 573RF5 2k ROM chips, both of which were claimed to be analogs of Intel 2716 ROM chips.
+Overall, the ROM flasher addon added a valuable feature to the UT-88, enabling users to work with ROM chips and potentially customize their computer's functionality to suit their specific needs.

-The [device schematics](doc/scans/UT60.djvu) is pretty straightforward, but it worth noting that CE and OE lines were interchanged, compared to how they are referenced in the code.
-The device is supported with a [flasher program](doc/disassembly/flasher.asm) that allows reading and writing the ROM.
+The [schematics](doc/scans/UT60.djvu) for the ROM flasher device appear to be relatively straightforward, and is based on the i8255 chip.
+However, it's worth noting that there is a discrepancy in the CE (Chip Enable) and OE (Output Enable) lines compared to their references in the code.

+To support the ROM flasher device, a dedicated flasher program was provided.
+This program, which you can explore in the [disassembly](doc/disassembly/flasher.asm), allowed users to read and write to the ROM chips using the flasher device.

 ## UT-88 OS